nimit-pasricha/wsh/README.md

 ## 💻 Usage and Examples

-Here are some examples of what you can do with WSH.
+Here are some examples of what you can do with wsh.

 * **Execute an external command:**
     ```